openvinotoolkit/anomalib/src/anomalib/models/image/gptvad/readme.md

-# OpenAI VLM: Zero-/Few-Shot Anomaly Classification
+# GPTVad: Zero-/Few-Shot Anomaly Classification

 This repository contains the implementation of the `OpenAI VLM`, a model designed for zero-shot and few-shot anomaly detection using OpenAI's GPT-4 for image analysis.